jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

   </tr>
 </table>

-Table 1: Shows that for 19 of the examples (79%); the AI performed better when learning from prior examples.
+<a name="table1">Table 1</a>: Shows that for 19 of the examples (79%); the AI performed better when learning from prior examples.
 In 22 of the 24 examples (91%) using the prior examples the AI did no worse than baseline.
 In 2 cases, using prior examples decreased the AI’s performance.
 The full results are provided in the table below.